chaoss/grimoirelab-tutorial/basics/install.md

 (ivenv) $ mordred --help
 ```

-`build_grimoirelab` can also be used to create a virtual enviroment with a specific release of GrimoireLab installed.
+`build_grimoirelab` can also be used to create a virtual environment with a specific release of GrimoireLab installed.
 For that, download the release file (which specifies the versions of each tool) from the
 [releases directory](https://github.com/chaoss/grimoirelab/tree/master/releases) and run (assuming you downloaded the release file `elasticgirl.21` to the current directory):

 ```bash